pluresideas/pluresideas-oop-exceptions/readme.md

 [opinion](https://www.pragmaticobjects.com/chapters/001_checked_exceptions.html)
 about handling checked exceptions which are not in our control.
 He suggested to wrap them to unchecked exceptions.
-His reasoning is that there are unchecked exceptions that we do not handle either.
+His reasoning is that there are unchecked exceptions that we do not handle anyway.

 However, I think there is yet another solution, to wrap checked exception and return `Optional.empty()`.
 I borrowed his code from the blog and modified with `Optional`: